rust-stuco/lectures/week8/slides.md

 # `'static` Memory Leaks

-We can also create `'static` values by leaking memory.
+There is a third way: we can create `'static` values by _leaking memory_.

 ```rust
 fn random_vec() -> &'static [usize; 100] {